projectacrn/acrn-hypervisor/doc/glossary.rst

       Memory Bandwidth Allocation (MBA).

    RTVM
+   Real-time VM
-      Real-time VM.
-A specially-designed VM that can run hard real-time or soft real-time workloads (or applications) much more efficiently than the typical User VM through the use of a passthrough interrupt controller, polling-mode Virtio, Intel RDT allocation features (CAT, MBA), and I/O prioritization.
+      A :term:`User VM` configured specifically for real-time applications and their performance needs.
+ACRN supports near bare-metal performance for a post-launched real-time VM by configuring certain key technologies or enabling device-passthrough to avoid common virtualization and device-access overhead issues.
+Such technologies include: using a passthrough interrupt controller, polling-mode Virtio, Intel RDT allocation features (CAT, MBA), and I/O prioritization.
 RTVMs are typically a :term:`Pre-launched VM`.
 A non-:term:`Safety VM` with real-time requirements is a :term:`Post-launched VM`.

    Safety VM
-      A special VM with dedicated hardware resources, running in partition mode, and providing overall system health-monitoring functionality.
-Currently, a Safety VM is always a pre-launched User VM.
+      A special VM with dedicated hardware resources for providing overall system health-monitoring functionality.
+A safety VM is always a pre-launched User VM, either in a partitioned or hybrid scenario.

-   SDC
-      Software Defined Cockpit

-   Service VM
-      The Service VM is generally the first VM launched by ACRN and can access hardware resources directly by running native drivers and provides device sharing services to User VMs via the Device Model.

-   Sharing Mode
-      One of three operation modes (sharing, hybrid, partition) that ACRN supports.
-      Most of the physical hardware resources are shared across user VMs.
+   Scenario
+      A collection of hypervisor and VM configuration settings that define an ACRN-based application's environment.
+A scenario configuration is stored in a scenario XML file and edited using a GUI configuration tool.
+The scenario configuration, along with the target board configuration, is used by the ACRN build system to modify the source code to build tailored images of the hypervisor and Service VM for the application.
+ACRN provides example scenarios for shared, partitioned, and hybrid configurations that developers can use to define a scenario configuration appropriate for their own application.

    SOS
-      Obsolete, see :term:`Service VM`

    Service OS
-      Obsolete, see :term:`Service VM`
+   Service VM
+      A special VM, directly launched by the hypervisor.
+The Service VM can access hardware resources directly by running native drivers and provides device sharing services to post-launched User VMs through the ACRN Device Model (DM).
+Hardware resources include CPUs, memory, graphics memory, USB devices, disk, and network mediation. *(Historically, the Service VM was called the Service OS or SOS.
+You may still see these terms used in the code and API interfaces.)*

+   Industry
+   Shared
+      One of three operation scenarios (shared, hybrid, partitioned) that ACRN supports.
+      Most of the physical hardware resources are shared across User VMs.
+      *(Industry scenario is being renamed to Shared in the v2.7 release.)*

+   Target
+      This is the hardware where the configured ACRN hypervisor and developer-written application (built on the :term:`Development Computer`) is deployed and runs.

    UEFI
       Unified Extensible Firmare Interface.
 UEFI replaces the